Skip to content

 Research consistently shows:

-• Elite performers: Under 1 hour
+• Elite performers: Under 1 hour MTTR

-• High performers: Under 1 day
+• High performers: Under 1 day MTTR

-• Low performers: Multiple days
+• Low performers: Multiple days MTTR

-Improving MTTR: strategies and best practices
+How to improve MTTR: strategies and best practices

-How to reduce MTTR
+How to reduce mean time to restore

 Faster detection and alerting through comprehensive observability.
 Teams can’t fix what they can’t see.